4 Symptoms That Indicate an Armpit Lump Might Be Cancerous

-A skin infection often produces lumps that are tender to the touch, soft and movable.
-A hard lump in the armpit that does not move underneath the skin should be evaluated because it has the potential to develop into a more severe infection.
+A skin infection often produces lumps that are tender to the touch, soft, and movable.
+A hard lump in the armpit that does not move underneath the skin should be evaluated, namely because it has the potential to develop into a more severe infection.
 It could also indicate the presence of a tumor.

 Longevity of a Lump

-Breast tissue can extend up into the armpit region to produce lumps in the armpit area, a fairly common occurrence.
-Multiple hard lumps extending toward the breast that do not decrease in size or disappear after a few weeks may indicate the need for medical evaluation.
+Breast tissue can extend up into the armpit region to produce lumps in the armpit area.
+While this is a fairly common occurrence, multiple hard lumps extending toward the breast that do not decrease in size or disappear after a few weeks may indicate the need for medical evaluation.
 A hard, enlarged lump near the breast or armpit does not always indicate a tumor.
-However, patients should take precaution and have the lump assessed by a medical professional to rule out infections or disease.
+However, patients should take precaution and have the lump assessed by a medical professional to rule out underlying infections or disease.

 It’s important to note that people of all genders can develop an armpit lump for a variety of reasons.
 Armpit lumps, or enlargements of one or both of the lymph nodes under the arm, can be cancerous, but lumps may also be an indication of a viral infection, such as shingles or chickenpox; a skin irritation stemming from shaving; an allergic reaction to deodorant or other products; or a cyst or boil.